afoyer/portfolio/README.md

 -   Responsive design
 -   Layout Projects with *fluid* motions
 -   Project Cards that expand with a cool animation!
+-   Image fallback from .webp to whatever other format is chosen.
 -   Added a photos page that calls my flickr account to display pictures I have taken. :camera:

 ## What I am working on.